cube-js/cube/docs/Schema/cube.md

 Cube.js caching layer uses `refreshKey` queries to get the current version of content for a specific cube.
 If a query result changes, Cube.js will invalidate all queries that rely on that cube.
-If the `refreshKey` is not set, Cube.js will use the default strategy—
+If the `refreshKey` is not set, Cube.js will use the default strategy:

 1. Check the `max` of time dimensions with `updated` in the name, if none exist…
 2. Check the `max` of any existing time dimension, if none exist…